granalberto/s3mu/README.md

 -s Activates SSL.

 -r Is used if a previously run of the script ended unexpectly (a server reboot, i.e.).
+Unfinished--

 Everything else is auto-explained.